explorerlxz/explorerlxz.github.io/_posts/2017-07-22-shell-commands.md

 ---
 layout: post
-title:  "Intresting shell commands"
+title:  "Interesting shell commands"
 date:   2017-07-22
 ---

-I download [linux kernel 4.12.3 tarball](https://cdn.kernel.org/pub/linux/kernel/v4.x/linux-4.12.3.tar.xz), I found there are 64052 file in the tarball, now I want to know exactly how many kind of files there, how many files of each kind.
+I downloaded [linux kernel 4.12.3 tarball](https://cdn.kernel.org/pub/linux/kernel/v4.x/linux-4.12.3.tar.xz), and found there are 64052 file in the tarball, now I want to know exactly how many kind of files there, how many files of each kind.

-I use the following command:
+I run the following command:

 {% highlight sh %}